Edgar Flores (politician)

 Edgar R. Flores (born 1986) is an American politician and attorney who serves as a member of the Nevada Senate, representing the 2nd district.
 He previously served in the Nevada Assembly, representing the 28th district, which covers parts of the eastern Las Vegas Valley.

 Early life and education

-Flores was born to immigrants from Ciudad Juarez, Mexico who were given legal status under the Immigration Reform and Control Act of 1986.
+Flores was born to immigrants from Ciudad Juárez, Mexico, who were given legal status under the Immigration Reform and Control Act of 1986.
 He was the second of three children.
 He graduated from the University of Nevada, Las Vegas in 2008 and from the William S. Boyd School of Law in 2012.

 Career

 After graduating from law school, Flores became an immigration attorney.
 Flores ran for the Assembly in 2014 to succeed Lucy Flores (no relation).
 As the only declared candidate, he won the election unopposed.
 In 2016, Flores faced a challenge from Republican Wesley Cornwell.
 He defeated Cornwell in the general election.